MMcClure11/jotto/Notes.md

     [] Display after successful guess
-    [] Reset the game with a new word from the server [] Use connected component (tests will be very similar to input and guessedWord)
+    [] Reset the game with a new word from the server [] Use connected component (tests will be very similar to input and guessedWord) or unconnected component with unit tests for reducer and action